telerik/winforms-docs/controls/gridview/editors/editing-lifecycle.md

 7\. **CellEndEdit** - The **GridViewEditManager** ends the edit operation and deactivates the editor when the editor's value is either confirmed by pressing Enter/Tab or the user discards the changes by pressing Escape.

->note When the grid is in edit mode and the user navigates to another cell either by pressing Tab or by clicking a cell, the editor will by activated for the new current cell (if the **BeginEditMode** property value is not **BeginEditProgrammatically**.).
+>note When the grid is in edit mode and the user navigates to another cell either by pressing Tab or by clicking a cell, the editor will be activated for the new current cell (if the **BeginEditMode** property value is not **BeginEditProgrammatically**.).

 # See Also